The Do’s and Don’ts of an Onsite Interview

 Interviewing for a new ministry position is exciting, but it can also be a nerve-wracking and stressful situation for some, especially those final onsite interviews at a church.
 Meeting new people, having to answer the same questions multiple times, and trying to be “on” around everyone you encounter during the process can be draining to say the least.

-While you do need to be authentic during an interview, you also want to be the best possible version of yourself you can be.
+While you do need to be authentic during the interview process, you also want to be the best possible version of yourself you can.
 As much as a church is recruiting the candidate during an onsite interview, the candidate needs to sell themselves and their value to the church as well.

-Here are some guidelines to help you put your best foot forward.
+Here are some guidelines to help you put your best foot forward when stepping into an onsite interview.

 1. DO come appropriately dressed.